marylou-gabrie/flonaco/readme.md

 ![alt text](plots/animation_twowalker_merelangevin.gif)

-You could learn to jump efficiently form modes to modes (learned density in blue and walkers trajectory still in black):
+You could learn to jump efficiently form modes to modes of the Gaussian mixture above (learned density in blue and walkers trajectory still in black):

 ![alt text](plots/animation_2walkers_mhlangevin.gif)